 When we were children, many of us imagined ourselves in special circumstances doing great things and achieving great glory.
 In such moments of childish pride, we could see ourselves being chosen to do great things!
 As we mature, we hope and trust we can be useful to God, but genuine humility leads us to be surprised when we are chosen for a special task for God.
-Although undoubtedly young, Mary has this attitude of genuine humility.
-She is genuinely confused and somewhat unsettled by Gabriel's presence and announcement.
+Although undoubtedly young, Mary had this attitude of genuine humility.
+She was genuinely confused and somewhat unsettled by Gabriel's presence and announcement.
 A host of questions filled her heart: "How can I be highly favored by God?
 Why would I be visited by an angel from God?"
-It was Mary's faithful humility that made her the person God could trust as the mother of the Messiah.
-It is that same kind of genuine humility that makes us fit to do great things for our King as well!
+Mary's faithful humility was an essential part of what made her the person God could trust as the mother of the Messiah.
+It is that same kind of genuine humility that is also essential to our being fit to do great things for our King as well!

-Lord God Almighty, give me genuine humility — not a false humility that sees myself as deficient and unfit to do your work or answer your call, but genuine humility that recognizes your power and grace working in me and through my limitations.
+Lord God Almighty, give me genuine humility — not a false humility that sees myself as deficient and unfit to do your work or to answer your call, but genuine humility that recognizes your power and grace working in me in spite of my limitations.
 Please use me to bring you glory and to bless your people.
 In Jesus' name.
 Amen.

 Related Scripture Readings